We have put together a list of frequently asked questions about clubs and societies including how to affiliate and how to obtain grants.

-A grant is for events or equipment your club need a bit of financial help to buy.
+A grant is for events or equipment your club needs a bit of financial help to buy.
 You can apply for almost anything.

 What is not funded by the grant?

-Whilst the SRC want to make it as easy as possible for your club to put on great events to attract new members there’s a few thinks we don’t fund:
+Whilst the SRC want to make it as easy as possible for your club to put on great events to attract new members, there are a few thinks we don’t fund:

 - Gifts to speakers